 Now, a candidate paid at Level IV gets four entries in the lottery pool, versus only one entry for a Level I wage.
 USCIS will then run a random, computer-generated selection from that weighted pool.
 Higher wage levels = more entries = higher probability of selection.
 But it’s still a lottery; there’s no guaranteed selection, just better odds for higher-paid positions.

-This wage-level weighting is meant to “favor the allocation of H-1B visas to higher-skilled and higher-paid” workers while still “maintaining the opportunity” for employers to hire at all wage levels.
-In practical terms, it encourages employers to offer more competitive salaries for H-1B jobs.
 Note: Employers will be required to attest to the wage level in the H-1B registration and later prove it when filing the petition.
 In fact, USCIS will demand evidence that the offered salary meets the claimed wage level at the time of petition filing, and may deny the petition if it doesn’t.

 The move toward a wage-weighted H-1B lottery alters how companies approach hiring global talent.
 It’s no longer just about filing on time; it’s about planning roles, compensation, and timelines more thoughtfully.
 If you’d like to understand which of your employees may qualify for alternate employment visas and which strategies could strengthen their eligibility, connect with Casium.
 We offer free profile evaluation to help employers get clear, role-specific guidance for their teams.
 It’s the easiest way to plan ahead and make informed hiring decisions with confidence.